canboat/canboatjs/README.md

 # Command Line Programs

 ## analyzerjs
-This program is similar to the canboat `analizer` command-line.
+This program is similar to the canboat `analyzer` command-line.
 It takes input in the actisense serial format and outputs canboat json for mat.

 ## to-pgn
 This program takes input in the canboat json format and outputs actisense serial format.

 ## candumpanalyzer
-This program take input in the candump format and outputs canboat json format
+This program takes input in the candump format and outputs canboat json format

 # Signal K Node Server Configuration